Henriknn01/wavecom/README.md

 # Wavecom
-# Building and Running Capacitor Applications for iOS and Android
+# Building and Running Wavecom for iOS and Android

-This README provides instructions on building and running Capacitor applications for iOS and Android.
+This README provides instructions on building and running the Wavecom application for iOS and Android.

 ## Prerequisites